Supported DCV methods for validating the domains on OV/EV TLS/SSL certificate orders

 You can only use the HTTP Practical Demonstration DCV methods to demonstrate control over fully qualified domain names (FQDNs) exactly as named in the certificate request.
 To learn more, visit Domain Validation Policy Changes.

-Use one of the other supported DCV methods, such as email, DNS TXT, and CNAME, to:
+Use one of the other supported DCV methods to:

 Validate wildcard domains, such as *.example.com.